twilio-labs/paste/.changeset/ninety-islands-type.md

 '@twilio-paste/core': minor
 ---

-[Avatar] add new shape and color props
+[Avatar] add new variant and color props